Frequently Asked Questions

 -

-We previously operated a retail store at 104 Errol Street, North Melbourne, from 2018 until the start of 2020 when COVID restrictions meant we chose not to renew the lease.
-At the end of 2021 we moved into our current warehouse space down the road at 400 Victoria Street, North Melbourne.
+We previously operated a retail store at 104 Errol Street, North Melbourne, from 2018 to early 2020 when COVID-19 restrictions meant we chose not to renew the lease.
+At the end of 2021, we moved into our current warehouse space down the road at 400 Victoria Street, North Melbourne.
 We operate our tea storage and dispatch online orders from here, but we are still undertaking renovations and construction to fit-out a retail and tea tasting experience space.
-You are more than welcome to order online and come by to pick up your order in person, but we can't offer in-store shopping or tastings just yet, sorry!
+You are more than welcome to order online and come by to pick-up your order in-person, but we can't offer in-store shopping or regular tastings just yet, sorry!

 -

 We do.
-We currently work with a selection of cafes, restaurants, bars, and other retailers supplying tea as well as information and advice.
+We currently work with a number of cafes, restaurants, bars, independent stores worldwide.
+We can supply tea, teawares, information and advice.

-You can view a list of our current stockists around the world here.
+You can find a list of our current stockists here.

 -

 Pu-erh tea, also called 'puer' or 'puerh', is a category of tea that comes from Yunnan province, in southwestern China.
 To be technically called 'pu-erh' it must come from this area, and also be made from large-leafed varietals of Camellia Sinensis Assamica.
 Think of it as a style, alongside white, green, black etc, with the additional caveat that it has to come from a particular place as well.
-There are two main kinds of pu-erh tea, raw pu-erh (also called sheng), and ripe pu-erh (also called 'shu', 'shou', or 'cooked').
+There are two main kinds of pu-erh tea, raw pu-erh (also called 生普洱茶 shēng pǔ ěr chá), and ripe pu-erh (also called 熟普洱茶 shú pǔ ěr chá).

 Raw pu-erh is similar to a strong green tea, generally with some upfront bitter flavours that transform into a sweet aftertaste.
-Raw pu-erh can be stored and aged for long periods of time, slowly transforming 'green' flavours into more smooth, dark and 'aged' flavours; think wood, incense, and dark sugar.
+Raw pu-erh can be stored and aged for long periods of time, slowly transforming 'green' flavours into more smooth, dark and 'aged' flavours — think wood, incense, and dark sugar.
 Bitterness and astringency also tend to smooth out with time.
-The way in which a pu-erh tea will age depends on the storage conditions—it's a microbial ripening process—with temperature and moisture affecting the rate and outcome of ageing.
+The way in which a pu-erh tea will age depends on its storage conditions; ageing pu-erh is a process of microbial ripening, with temperature and humidity affecting the rate of change and the outcome of ageing.

-Ripe pu-erh is made by taking loose raw pu-erh leaves, and fermenting them in a big pile over a period of weeks.
+Ripe pu-erh is made by taking loose raw pu-erh leaves, and fermenting them in a big, wet pile over a period of weeks.
 The fermentation turns the tea very dark, and also very smooth, removing all bitterness.
-Ripe pu-erh tends to have earthy, woody, rich flavours and a very smooth, thick texture.
+Ripe pu-erh tends to have earthy, fragrant wood, rich flavours and a very smooth, thick, opaque dark brown texture.

 Both kinds of pu-erh tea are most commonly pressed into a cake or brick of tea, rather than kept as loose leaves.
-This is done because it allows for easier storage and identification, and has benefits for the ageing process.
+This is done because it allows for easier storage, transportation, and identification, and has distinct benefits for the storing and ageing process.

-You can learn all about how pu-erh tea is made in our in-depth articles; part one covers the rough processing from picking to dried loose tea, and part two covers the pressing of loose tea into compressed cakes.
+You can learn all about how pu-erh tea is made in our two-part article on the topic; Part 1 covers the rough processing from picking to dried loose tea, and Part 2 covers the pressing of loose tea into compressed cakes.

 -

 We travel in-person directly to China, usually twice a year, for the spring and autumn tea season in Yunnan.
-Whilst there, we spend several weeks in the tea mountains, visiting farmers & producers, inspecting tea forests and gardens, sampling and testing tea, and purchasing material.
-The final stage of the season is spent organising most of our teas to be pressed, wrapped, and packaged, before being shipped from Yunnan all the way to our warehouse in Australia.
-Many people are involved in this process, and it is a lot of work; it wouldn't be right to not acknowledge that this all wouldn't be possible without the help and labour of many friends and workers.
+Whilst there, we spend several weeks in the tea mountains visiting farmers and producers, inspecting tea forests and gardens, sampling and tasting teas, developing and prototyping our packaging, and purchasing material.
+The final stage of the season is spent organising most of our teas for pressing, wrapping, and packaging, before they're shipped from Yunnan all the way to our warehouse in Australia.
+Many people are involved in this process, and it's a lot of work.
+None of this would be possible without the help and labour of many friends and workers.

 We often get asked if our tea is 'direct trade', or if we 'pay the farmers a fair price'.
-If you are used to these terms applying from other commodities, like coffee, or tea from places like India, it's understandable why you might ask.
+If you are used to thinking in, and applying these terms to other commodities and markets, such as coffee, or tea from commercial plantations, it's understandable why you might ask.
 Tea in China is not so much a commodity as a luxury good, and it is a free market.
 There is no central 'auction' system, and therefore no set commodity price or futures trading.
-The price we pay for a given tea depends on what the producer and the market at large thinks the tea is worth.
+The price we pay for a given tea depends on what the producer and the market at large thinks that tea is worth.
 This price varies drastically depending on factors such as the quality, scarcity, and demand for the tea.

-It's also important to note that the 'Western' tea market is a drop in the ocean for most Chinese tea producers, as they rarely produce tea for export, but rather for domestic consumption.
+It's also important to note that the 'Western' tea market is a drop in the ocean for most Chinese tea producers.
+The majority of tea being produced in China is for domestic consumption, with a small amount being made for export.
 People within China are usually willing to pay more for quality tea than foreign consumers.

 All the teas we sell are 'true' teas, meaning they are made from the plant Camellia Sinensis, which contains caffeine.